Where in the world is the best place to scuba dive with whale sharks, the biggest fish in the oceans?

 FACT #7: Do whale sharks give birth to live young?

-Not much is known about whale sharks, but it is known that they give birth to live young.
-Unlike most fish, but like some other sharks species, whale sharks eggs hatch inside their bodies.
+Whale shark give birth to live young.
+Similar to other sharks species, whale sharks eggs hatch inside their bodies.

 Whale shark litters can be up to 300 pups.
 When they are born they are about 40-60cm (16-24 inches) in length.

-Although not a huge amount is known about their life cycle, it's thought that survival rates of young whale sharks is low.
+Not much is known about the life cycle of whale sharks, but it’s thought that survival rates of young whale sharks is low.

 FACT #8: Are whale sharks an endangered species